mjordan/islandora_solr_collection_family_tree/README.md

 # The problem

-We want to determine if an object, regardless of its content model, is in a specific collection or child collection.
+We want to determine if an object, regardless of its content model or status as a child of a compound object, is in a specific collection or child collection.

 # The solution